mukoedo1993/CPP_advanced/effective_modern_CPP/item10/README.txt

 a std::size_t has to produce its result during compilation, ...that means it must be a constexpr function.

 std::underlying_type<T>::type: if T is an enum type, it will return us the underlying type for the enum type.

+For case 4:
+Scoped enums may always be forward-declared.
+Unscoped enums may be forward-declared only if their declaration specifies an underlying type.